dylanmcdiarmid/virtual-dom-docs-wip/thunk.md

 # Thunk
 Thunks allow the user to take control of the diff'ing process for a specific dom tree, usually to avoid doing calculations you know are unneeded, such as diff'ing a tree you know hasn't changed.
-Most Thunks will employ memoization of some sort.

 ## Thunk Interface
 A Thunk needs to be an object with two keys